railwayapp/docs/src/docs/how-to/create-and-manage-services.md

 ## FAQ

-### I Can't See My GitHub Repo?
+### Why Can't I See My GitHub Repo?

-You might need to configure the Railway app on your connected GitHub account.
+If you're unable to see your Github repos in the service creation flow, you might need to configure the Railway app on your connected GitHub account.
 Ensure that you have the requisite permissions for Railway's GitHub app.
 [You can configure the app by clicking this link.](https://github.com/apps/railway-app/installations/new)